-If you wish to request a copy of a vital record from the state, please note the State of CT has a turnaround time of approximately six (6) weeks for requests for birth, death, fetal death, marriage and civil union certificates that are received through the mail.
+If you wish to request a copy of a vital record from the state, please note the State of CT has a turnaround time of approximately six (6) to eight (8) weeks for requests for birth, death, fetal death, marriage and civil union certificates that are received through the mail.

 For a quicker turnaround time you may direct your request to the town where the event occurred.